Georg Streiter: German Empire (1884 to 1918)

 Politically, Streiter's association was known to be against socialism and communism, though he justified the use of labour strikes as a bargaining tactic provided that "the people's well-being is not endangered".
 The "Streiter-Verband," as the association was called owing to Streiter's undisputed leadership, pursued a program of developing the occupation of healthcare workers as a life career.
 Their aims included improving the economic and social situation of healthcare workers, ensuring regulated education and training, and the inclusion of women within the umbrella organizations of Christian trade unions of which they were a part.

 In 1910, Streiter published his later revised book on the state of nursing in Germany, which is the first scientific investigation on the subject of German nursing, and is still frequently cited as a resource on the history of German nursing.
 At the extraordinary congress of the Christian trade unions in November 1912, Streiter took a firm stand in the so-called "trade union struggle" for the right to organize Christian workers.

 During the First World War, Streiter served as a nurse with the Red Cross in Belgium, Poland and Turkey and was decorated with the Iron Cross 2nd Class with White-Black Bands, the Prussian Order of Merit for war aid, the Prussian Red Cross Medal 2nd and 3rd class, and also the Austrian Medal of Honour of the Red Cross.

 The Nazi period (1933 through 1945)

 After the dissolution of his association and the integration of the members into the Reichsarbeitsgemeinschaft of public enterprises became Streiter 1933 chiefly employee of the Red Cross.
-On 15 December 1934 Streiter was arrested for the first time for a short time.

 On November 1, 1944, Streiter was arrested in his service on the Red Cross's leadership.
 The exact reasons for his arrest are not certain, however a letter written by his son in the 1960s indicates that Streiter had been arrested for sending medals to Polish and French prisoners of war.
 [1] He was detained and taken to Ravensbrück concentration camp.
 The exact circumstances of his death are not fully understood, though it is presumed however that in the spring of 1945, Streiter was shot in Ravensbrück.